ynotnart/Games_Snake/README.md

 # Games_Snake
-If you had a Nokia phone, you know what this is.
+If you had/have a Nokia phone from 2000s, you know what this is.